View all travel guides

 Feast of the Immaculate ConceptionDecember 8Tuesday

-Christmas DayDecember 30Friday
+Christmas DayDecember 25Friday

 Rizal DayDecember 30Wednesday

-Special Working Day: February 25 (EDSA Anniversary)
+Special Working Day:

 Holy Week 2026

-• Maundy Thursday: April 2
+• Maundy Thursday: April 2 (regular holiday)

-• Good Friday: April 3
+• Good Friday: April 3 (regular holiday)

-• Black Saturday: April 4
+• Black Saturday: April 4 (special non-working holiday)

 Long Weekends in 2026

-Travel Ideas for the 2026 Philippine Holidays
+Travel Ideas for 2026 Philippine Holidays

-Holy Week (April 2 to 5)
+Holy Week (April 2–5)

-Good options:
+Popular options:

-• Palawan for scenic lagoons and island-hopping
+• Palawan for island-hopping and lagoons

 • Bohol for beaches and countryside tours